forero/FiberAllocation/README.md

 The matching routine takes as inputs
 * The Fibers as constructed in the class FiberSet
 * The Galaxies as constructed in the class MockGalaxyCatalog
 * epsilon (scalar, float) default 0.1.
 The radius around which the fibers look for galaxies.
-This should be set to the fiber_pitch value.
+This is set to the fiber_pitch value.

 Function Layout
 ===============